 In addition to a metronome, you have access to a virtual drum coach which will help you build your time-keeping skills and supplement your private lessons.
 The beat analyzer is always on, letting you know how late or ahead you are according to the metronome.
 This is an excellent reference to tighten up your playing.
-Additionally, you’ll be able to follow along different snare beats, full kit patterns and musical tracks.
+Additionally, you’ll be able to follow along with different snare beats, full kit patterns, and musical tracks.
 Each of these modes has various difficulty settings to help you ease into things.
-It’s definitely a great way to learn and will really help you develop your ear; essential if you want to perform with other musicians on day.
+It’s definitely a great way to learn and will really help you develop your ear—essential if you want to perform with other musicians on day.

 There is a simple recording feature so you can listen to yourself.
 Taking a step back and analyzing your own playing is one of the best ways to develop your musicality.
-When we are actually performing, we get distracted by the actual physical demands of playing and might be slightly misled on how things are coming along.
+When we are actually performing, we get distracted by the physical demands of playing and might be slightly misled on how things are coming along.
 Listening to your own beats can be a difficult experience, but it will definitely point out which areas need work, so I highly recommend doing it from time to time.

 The module has many different connections to make it a very flexible unit.
-First of all, you get the usual main stereo outs, headphone output and an auxiliary input to jam along to your wired device such as a CD player or iPod.
+First of all, you get the usual main stereo outs, headphone output, and an auxiliary input to jam along to your wired device such as a CD player or iPod.
 You have two inputs for additional pads; a fourth tom and a second crash cymbal.
 Finally, you’ll also have access to some digital possibilities.
 You’ll have a dedicated MIDI input and output, as well as a USB out.
 Use these to interface with external sound banks and your computer.
-This opens up a huge amount of possibilities for your playing, recording and songwriting needs.
+This opens up a huge amount of possibilities for your playing, recording, and songwriting needs.

 Good choice for every level